Market & comparison education

 The short version

-"How to read trial and subscription pages without turning it into a sales claim" is a planning question, not an appearance promise.
-For reading trial and subscription pages a sales claim, the reader wants to use official Orena facts when the product question matters in a jaw-comfort question that should stay away from medical advice.
-For reading trial and subscription pages a sales claim, Orena can help with beginner-friendly routine framing.
-For reading trial and subscription pages a sales claim, it should not confuse habit tracking with an attractiveness score.
-Use reading trial and subscription pages a sales claim to choose one low-pressure action; the guide carries the workflow.
+"Claim reading: trial and subscription pages" is a planning question, not an appearance promise.
+For claim reading: trial and subscription pages, the reader wants to use official Orena facts when the product question matters in a jaw-comfort question that should stay away from medical advice.
+For claim reading: trial and subscription pages, Orena can help with beginner-friendly routine framing.
+For claim reading: trial and subscription pages, it should not confuse habit tracking with an attractiveness score.
+Use claim reading: trial and subscription pages to choose one low-pressure action; the guide carries the workflow.

 Editorial guide